thelastoutpostworkshop/FastDisplayPrototyping/README.md

 TFT_eSPI tft = TFT_eSPI();

 void setup() {
-  Serial.begin(9600); // This line mandatory for using the display prototyping library
+  Serial.begin(9600); //  // This line mandatory for using the display prototyping library, change the baud rate if needed

   tft.begin();
   tft.setRotation(0);